thedarknet/hhvkit/README.md

-After those two are done, the program can be written to flash using the FTDI serial console cable (it's much faster than using the ICSP.) burn-flash.sh takes the local file IR_Quest_2014.cpp.hex you copied above.
+After those two are done, the program can be written to flash using the FTDI serial console cable (it's much faster than using the ICSP.) burn-flash.sh takes the local file Firmware.cpp.hex you copied above.

 build$ ./burn-flash.sh